Step 1: Observe Oh, Crap! situation. Step 2: Emit Loud Gulp.

 - Happened in Sly 2: Band of Thieves when Bentley had to drive the Cooper Van which had a stick shift.

 - Disney has two stock sound effects of this that often appear in either the Classic Disney Shorts, or their classic animated films up to at least the late 1970s.
-In fact, this is Donald Duck's standard Oh Crap!
+In fact, this is Donald Duck's standard Oh, Crap!
 Reaction Shot.
 Goofy does it fairly often too.

 - My Little Pony: Friendship Is Magic: